wren-lang/wren/doc/site/control-flow.markdown

 ## The iterator protocol

 Lists and ranges cover the two most common kinds of loops, but you should also be able to define your own sequences.
-To enable that, the semantics of a `for` are defined in terms of an "iterator protocol".
+To enable that, the semantics of `for` are defined in terms of an "iterator protocol".
 The loop itself doesn't know anything about lists or ranges, it just knows how to call two particular methods on the object that resulted from evaluating the sequence expression.